 - In my research, I found something on Tripadvisor that suggested JetBlue would do a name change for a $150 fee, but I can’t find verification on JetBlue’s website.
 The TA post was admittedly over 5 years ago, so it could just be vastly out of date.

 If you’re traveling internationally, there are more airlines that allow you to transfer your ticket.
 Here are some of them:

 - Aer Lingus: allows name changes on a ticket, for a fee (currently $157)

-- AirArabia: From their website: “…to change the name of the passenger, you will be required to pay the cancellation fee of the current booking, a name change fee of AED 200.00 on Air Arabia UAE & EGP 350 on Air Arabia Egypt, as well as any fare difference if applicable.
+- AirArabia: From their website: “You can always apply for a FREE name change if the reservation is still on hold and has not been paid for.
+However, once the reservation is paid, to change the name of the passenger, you will be required to pay a name change fee of AED 350.00 on Air Arabia Sharjah & Air Arabia Abu Dhabi & EGP 600 on Air Arabia Egypt, as well as any fare difference if applicable.
 Please note that you are required to complete this process at least 24 hours prior to the scheduled time of departure.”